Gebr. Heinemann: Corporate structure

 Since 2018, the company's managing director has been Max Heinemann.
 In 2022, he was joined by Raoul Spanger, who has been serving as a managing director since.
 Inken Callsen, Florian Seidel, and Kai Deneke serve as members of the executive board.
 Former managing directors Claus Heinemann and Gunnar Heinemann represent the owning family on the Supervisory Board.

-The company's 2024 sales revenue was EUR 4.3 billion.
-In 2024, the company employed 10,351 people worldwide.

 Gebr.
 Heinemann operates as a distributor and retailer in over 100 countries.
-The company has a total of about 500 of its own shops as a retailer at airports (about 340), cruise ships, and border crossings.
-In addition, the company supplies airports, airlines, cruise ships, border shops, ship chandlers, diplomatic missions, military shops, and duty-free zones around the world.
+The company directly owns about 500 of its own shops as a retailer.

 Gebr.
 Heinemann and its subsidiaries have shops in Europe, the Middle East, Asia (Heinemann Asia Pacifics), Africa and North America (Heinemann Americas).
 The company also operates its own logistics centers in the German cities Hamburg-Allermöhe and in Erlensee.

-Products

-In the shops operated by Gebr.
-Heinemann itself, as well as for distribution customers, the company sells branded goods in the fields of cosmetics, alcohol, confectionery, food, tobacco products and fashion.
-Over half of the income is generated from the sale of alcohol, tobacco and confectionery.

-Controversies
+Collusion lawsuit

 Due to collusion with competitor James Richardson over the license to operate duty-free shops at Ben Gurion Airport in Tel Aviv, the Arbitration Commission of the International Chamber of Commerce ordered the company to pay damages on November 19, 2021.
-Gebr.
-Heinemann had applied for the license under the joint venture Alfa, but after secret agreements left the license to James Richardson, for which Gebr.
-Heinemann was to receive the license for Sydney without competition.
-Alfa was thus out of the running.

 A court in Tel Aviv confirmed the award in the summer of 2022.